Orthodontics and TMJ Disorders

 BRACES

-In the 1950s, dentists believed that the shapes and positions of the jawbones are completely determined by genetics, and therefore the goal of orthodontics was simply to straighten the teeth within the existing bone structure.
+In the 1950s, dentists believed that the shapes and positions of the jawbones are determined by genetics, and therefore the goal of orthodontics was simply to straighten the teeth within the existing bone structure.
 Dentists in the United States developed a clever system of metal brackets glued to the exact center of each tooth and connected by a series of pre-fabricated precisely curved arch wires to align all the teeth until they conform exactly to the curve of the arch wires.
 The technique provides excellent control of every aspect of each tooth's position, and it does not require patient cooperation, as long as there is sufficient underlying jawbone present and the child can be brought in for regular adjustments.
 If the jawbones are too small to accommodate all the teeth, permanent premolar teeth are removed, and the rest of the teeth are rearranged to fit within the small jawbones, or the jawbones are reshaped surgically.

 CLEAR ALIGNERS